The Pocket Book has said No Thank You to Amy Poehler’s memoir, Yes Please.

 Yawn.

-Clearly, some people find her book hilarious.
-It is possible I have no sense of humour.
-There is some joy in her conversational style of writing but I think unless you are a fan you will wonder why she bothered to write a book when clearly it was so hard.
+Some people find her book hilarious.
+I may have no sense of humour.
+There is some joy in her conversational style of writing, but I think, unless you are a fan, you will wonder why she bothered to write a book when clearly it was so hard.
 Oh, that’s right, money.

 What we ate: Lovely generous cheese and etc platter